emacsorphanage/req-package/README.md

 you can start requiring and loading a new bunch of packages.
 It may be useful when you need to load some package after all.

-**Note** req-package excepts :require keyword strongly after package name.
+**Note** req-package expects :require keyword strongly after package name.

 Do not write something like this: